openvenues/libpostal/README.md

 - **International address parsing**: sequence model which parses "123 Main Street New York New York" into {"house_number": 123, "road":
 "Main Street", "city": "New York", "state": "New York"}.
-Unlike the majority of parsers out there, it works for a wide variety of countries and languages, not just US/English.
+The parser works for a wide variety of countries and languages, not just US/English.
 The model is trained on > 50M OSM addresses, using the templates in the [OpenCage address formatting repo](https://github.com/OpenCageData/address-formatting) to construct formatted, tagged traning examples for most countries around the world.
+Many types of [normalizations](https://github.com/openvenues/libpostal/blob/master/scripts/geodata/osm/osm_address_training_data.py) are performed to make the training data resemble real messy geocoder input as closely as possible.

-- **Language classification (coming soon)**: multinomial logistic regression trained on all of OpenStreetMap ways, addr:* tags, toponyms and formatted addresses.
+- **Language classification**: multinomial logistic regression trained on all of OpenStreetMap ways, addr:* tags, toponyms and formatted addresses.
 Labels are derived using point-in-polygon tests in Quattroshapes and official/regional languages for countries and admin 1 boundaries respectively.
-So, for example, Spanish is the default language in Spain but in different regions e.g. Catalunya, Galicia, the Basque region, regional languages are the default.
+So, for example, Spanish is the default language in Spain but in different regions e.g. Catalunya, Galicia, the Basque region, the respective regional languages are the default.
 Dictionary-based disambiguation is employed in cases where the regional language is non-default e.g. Welsh, Breton, Occitan.
+The dictionaries are also used to abbreviate canonical phrases like "Calle" => "C/" (performed on both the language classifier and the address parser training sets)

 - **Numeric expression parsing** ("twenty first" => 21st,
 "quatre-vignt-douze" => 92, again using data provided in CLDR), supports > 30